Graph quilting: graphical model selection from partially observed covariances: Characterization of the Graph Quilting Problem

-It is certainly possible to estimate a graph for any subset of the $p$ nodes for which all pairs have been observed (e.g. any set $V_k$ in Equation~(\ref{eq:obsset})), but such graph would represent the dependence structure of those nodes unconditionally on the remaining nodes.
+Recovering the full conditional dependence graph of all $p$ nodes given partially observed covariances is extremely challenging because it requires one to infer a multiplicity of conditional dependence statements even for unobserved node pairs.
+It is certainly possible to estimate a graph for any node subset $V_k\subset V$ for which all pairs have been observed, but such graph would represent the dependence structure of those nodes unconditionally on the others.
 Indeed, for any set $A\subset V$, the Schur complement gives $\Sigma_{AA}^{-1} = \Theta_{AA}-\Theta_{AA^c}\Theta_{A^cA^c}^{-1}\Theta_{A^cA} $, so in general $\Sigma_{AA}^{-1}\neq \Theta_{AA}$.
-Hence, neither the intersection nor the union of marginally recovered subgraphs in $O$ are guaranteed to be good approximations of the graph in $O$.
-Furthermore, we also would like to recover the graph in $O^c$, which is clearly excluded from the intersection or union of marginal subgraphs in $O$.
-Alternatively, we could attempt to assign values to the entries of $\Sigma_{O^c}$ or $\hat\Sigma_{O^c}$, to obtain a full covariance matrix.
-But, what values?
-Assigning arbitrary values to the covariances in $O^c$ would produce an inverse covariance matrix with a correspondingly arbitrary graphical structure.
-For instance, the simple choice $\Sigma_{O^c}=0$ is not even guaranteed to yield a positive definite matrix.

-{\it With no additional assumptions}, the answers to the questions we posed above, and that are the foundations of the graph quilting problem, are strikingly disheartening: the precision matrix $\Theta$ and the conditional dependence graph $G$ are impossible to be uniquely recovered from $\Sigma_O$ alone.
-This is because no one-to-one mapping may be established between $\Sigma_O$ and $\Theta$, and this problem is inherited at the estimation level where $\Sigma_O$ is replaced by an empirical estimate $\hat\Sigma_O$.

-However, in this paper we show that {\it with sufficient additional assumptions} it is possible to recover, either fully or partially, $\Theta$ and $G$ from partially observed covariances.
-First of all, consider the following theorem which describes the ideal, although unlikely, scenario where $\Theta$ can be fully retrieved from a partially observed covariance matrix $\Sigma_O$:
+Moreover, such approach would not yield any recovery of the graph in $O^c$.
+Alternatively, we could attempt to approximate $\hat\Sigma_{O^c}$ to obtain a full covariance matrix.
+But, how can we do so in a manner that would allow us to correctly recover the inverse covariance matrix and corresponding graphical structure?